life-itself/community/content/learn/fundamental-wellbeing.md

 [45 Days to Awakening](https://45daystoawakening.com/landing-page1594666682471): This course is designed and conducted by Dr Jeffery Martin.

 _We have no affiliation to the work or courses of Dr. Jeffery Martin, but believe his work to be worth sharing._

+## Appendix

+The most recent version of Martin's map is from his keynote at the Society for Consciousness Studies 2021 Conference: [The Martin Matrix, a Comprehensive Map of Persistent Non-Symbolic Experience (Enlightenment/Nondual)](https://www.youtube.com/watch?v=aCfeamM07dk) (YouTube Dec 22 2021).

+> The Martin Matrix, a Comprehensive Map of Persistent Non-Symbolic Experience In the spirit of previous milestones such as the "Wilber-Combs Matrix", this talk presents a new comprehensive model covering different types and depths of Persistent Non-Symbolic Experience (PNSE; i.e.: enlightenment, nonduality, the peace that passeth understanding, unity consciousness, etc.).
+Publications and presentations over the previous 15 years of research have extensively detailed the “types” axis of the matrix.
+This was often confusing to the interested public, because most previous models by religious, spiritual, and philosophical traditions and teachers primarily refer to experiences in the “depth” axis of the matrix.
+This is the first academic presentation covering the “depth” axis, and will also explore how various depths of PNSE change across its types, which degree of depth is most resonant with a given type, and so on.